Ruff-Ruff, Tweet and Dave

-Ruff-Ruff, Tweet and Dave is an interactive animated children's television series which premiered in the United Kingdom on CBeebies in 2015.
+Ruff-Ruff, Tweet and Dave is an interactive animated children's television series produced by Collingwood & Co. and Sparky Animation that premiered in the United Kingdom on CBeebies and in the United States on Sprout in 2015.
 Hulu acquired the streaming rights in 2016.
 Production ceased on new episodes when Universal Kids stopped developing original shows in 2019.

 Synopsis

 In each episode, Ruff-Ruff, Tweet and Dave are called out by Hatty the Hamster to go on adventures with him.
 A few times in each episode, Hatty will ask a question.
 The three title characters will give their answers, but only one of them is correct.
 Hatty then asks the viewers which of the three gave the correct answer to his question.